Investing in People and Place - Invesco

 Invesco appointed AWA to undertake a study on the organisation’s workplace needs that would eventually lead to a set of global standards.
 AWA worked as part of the organisation’s project team to deliver a new workplace model as well as new working practices and behaviours.

 AWA undertook a comprehensive study over a six-week period including a ‘vision workshop’ with Invesco’s London leadership team.
 Invesco’s London staff were then asked to complete an online Work and Productivity Profiler, which served as an exploration into how they work, their productivity challenges and their desire for change, followed by interviews with the organisation’s senior leaders.

-To complement this, we met with senior leaders, holding structured interviews to find out about their perspective, needs and challenges.
-To establish an ‘Occupancy Profile’ for Invesco, we undertook a Workplace Utilisation study where our team of observers recorded the use of every desk, meeting room and social space over a two week period.
-Finally, we worked with Invesco’s HR and IT functions to establish how their practices and developments would support or constrain different working arrangements.
+The next step was to establish an Occupancy Profile.
+AWA undertook a Workplace Utilisation study in which a team of observers recorded the use of every desk, meeting room and social space over a two-week period.
+AWA then worked with Invesco’s HR and IT functions to establish how their practices would support or constrain different working arrangements.

 From here, AWA used the data to create a Workplace Proposition, which set out the options for a range of increasingly radical working practices.
 A series of meetings and workshops were held with senior leaders to explain the proposition as well as how to prepare staff for the changes ahead.
 Following this, AWA designed and delivered a behavioural change programme that linked leaders through a network of selected champions with the people at the grass roots while working with Invesco’s internal communications team to develop high level messaging and practical guidance.